jorisdeguet/Barbu/README.md

-# bardu
+# Barbu

 A new Flutter project.
+Application to count points for the card game "Barbu" (bearded man): see https://en.wikipedia.org/wiki/Barbu_(card_game)

 ## Getting Started